USS Arizona (1858): As USS Arizona

 Six days later, USS Clifton joined the same force and, working with four companies of Union infantry, took Fort Burton, a Southern battery consisting of two old siege guns emplaced at Butte La Rose, Louisiana.
 This victory opened a passage for Union ships – through Atchafalaya Bay and the River of the same name – connecting the gulf with the Red and Mississippi Rivers.
 Thus, Farragut could bypass Port Hudson with supplies, messages, and ships.

 After this path was clear, Arizona entered the Red River and descended it to its mouth where she met Farragut's flagship, Hartford.
 On 3 May, she was part of a three-ship reconnaissance force that ascended the Red River until it encountered heavy fire from two large Confederate steamers, Grand Duke and Mary T., which were supported by Southern shore batteries and snipers.
 Since the narrow channel prevented the Union ships from maneuvering to bring their broadsides to bear on their attackers, they were compelled to retire.

 As they descended, the Northern vessels met a large force led by Rear Admiral David Dixon Porter who ordered Arizona and Estrella to join him in a much more powerful drive up the Red River.
 He allowed USS Albatross, the third ship, to return to the Mississippi to report to Farragut.

 The next morning, Porter's force arrived at Fort DeRussy – an uncompleted stronghold the South had been building on the banks of the river – and found it abandoned.
-After partially destroying the fortifications, Porter continued on up stream to Alexandria which surrendered without resistance.
+After partially destroying the fortifications, Porter continued on upstream to Alexandria which surrendered without resistance.
 Before Porter left the river, Arizona took part in a reconnaissance of the Black River, a tributary of the Red.
 On 10 May, she joined in an attack on Fort Beauregard at Harrisonburg, Louisiana, on the Ouachita River.

 Following her return to the Mississippi, Arizona supported operations against Port Hudson which finally fell on 9 July – five days after the surrender of Vicksburg – removing the last Southern hold on the river and finally cutting the Confederacy in two.

 Arizona then returned to New Orleans for repairs.
 During this work, Acting Master Howard Tibbito relieved Upton in command of the side-wheeler.